StarPlayrX/Space-Bar/README.md

 Space-Bar created in 100% Swift and SpriteKit is an original work created by Todd Bruss (c) 2019-2022 and is designed for iOS touch devices, but could easiy be adapted to tvOS.
 Space-Bar is not affiliated with any break out style video game.

-Space-Bar features original vector graphics and original classic arcade sound effects designed and created by Todd Bruss.
+Space-Bar features original vector graphics and original classic arcade sound effects.
 The game also features a narrator with an English accent who comments on the progress of the game.
 The narrator may be expanded with more relevant dialog.

 https://testflight.apple.com/join/VirI3q1c

 Do you have a power up that you'd like to see in Space-Bar?
 Post an issue and we'll see when we can fit it in.

 Interested in contributing?
 Space-Bar is open source and we always keep the very latest build in Master.
+Feel free to join in the fun!

 Space-Bar is developed for iOS/iPadOS.
 A macOS release is planned at a later date.